We're giving you the chance to win back the value of your meal - every time you dine this month!

 Banquet seating

 What is banquet seating?
-Typically round tables that seat 8-10 guests.
-Banquet style seating is a popular choice for large scale events that want to encourage attendees to talk to each other, as the round table allows everyone to be a part of the conversation.
-When planning an event with banquet seating, keep your centrepieces small or low so you don’t cause a visual blocker in the middle of the table.
+Typically, round tables seat 8-10 guests.
+Banquet-style seating is a popular choice for large-scale events that want to encourage attendees to talk to each other, as the round table allows everyone to be a part of the conversation.
+When planning an event with banquet seating, keep your centrepieces small and low or tall and high so you don’t cause a visual blocker in the middle of the table.
+Need a little inspo?
+Take a peek at some of the best banqueting venues in London.

-Works well for: Weddings, seated lunches or dinners.
+Works well for: Weddings, gala dinners, seated lunches and large dinners

 Auditorium/theatre style seating

 What is auditorium/theatre style seating?
-Auditorium or theatre style seating is exactly as it sounds, tiered seating that would typically be found in a theatre.
-This seating is angled towards a focal point such as a stage or a big screen, making it a perfect choice if you are looking to entertain or present to an audience.
+Auditorium or theatre style seating is exactly as it sounds, tiered seating that would typically be found in a theatre or lecture hall.
+This seating is angled towards a focal point, such as a stage or a big screen, making it a perfect choice if you are looking to entertain or present to an audience.
 Large conferences that don’t require audience participation can work well with this seating setup.
+However, if you anticipate delegates will want to take notes, be sure to check if the auditorium seating has small desks.
+Take a look at London’s best auditoria to see what’s out there.

-Cons: Doesn’t work well for events that require note taking.
+Cons: Doesn’t work well for events that require group discussion over lengthy periods

 Cocktail style seating

 What is cocktail style seating?
-Cocktail style seating actually has very limited seats - it is where the space is mostly kept free from tables and chairs, with possibly a small number of high tables and stool-style seats.
-Cocktail style is a layout that allows your guests to mingle and move around the room, as the name suggests, it is perfect for a cocktail hour or for a standing event where canapes are served.
+Cocktail style seating actually has very limited seats - it is where the space is mostly kept free from tables and chairs, possibly with a small number of high tables and stool-style seats.
+Cocktail style is a layout that allows your guests to mingle and move around the room.
+As the name suggests, it is perfect for a cocktail hour or for a standing event where canapes are served.
+That being said, it also works well when planning for a more casual break, perhaps for tea and coffee during longer events.

 Classroom seating